 Our remuneration advice is deeply rooted in the strategic needs of an organisation and its people.
 Our remuneration software can be tailored for any organisation.

 Click here to read about a current challenge in performance and reward management.

 HaRe Group consultants can help you to:

 We also offer remuneration management tools to help you establish the most cost effective programs.
 For example:

-- The Remuneration Planning System (RPS) can assist many companies establish a market-based salary review process that will minimise remuneration costs and help improve employee engagement.
-The RPS eliminates the pain of chasing & reconciling scattered worksheets; HR managers utilise one common on-line database; business leaders have bulletproof budgets; line managers can easily compare, analyse & modify proposed pay increases and submit their recommendations with the click of a mouse.
-Click here to read more about the RPS.
+- The Remuneration Planning System (RPS) can assist many companies build remuneration structures and establish a market-based salary review process that will minimise remuneration costs and help improve employee engagement.
+The RPS eliminates the pain of chasing & reconciling scattered worksheets; HR managers utilise one common on-line database; business leaders have bulletproof budgets; line managers easily compare, analyse & modify proposed pay increases and submit their recommendations with the click of a mouse.

 - The Position Value Questionnaire (PVQ) is a simple but effective job evaluation tool.
-Using an easy multple-choice format, the PVQ separately measures the relative value of familiar work features (eg. freedom, impact, knowledge, etc.).
-For efficiency, a range of positions are usually evaluated side-by-side within each feature.
-The total Position Value scores are then used for creating remuneration structures.
+Using an easy multiple-choice format, the PVQ separately measures the relative value of familiar work attributes (eg. decision making, problem solving, business impact, knowledge, etc.).
+For efficiency, several different positions can easily be evaluated side-by-side.
+The levels defining each attribute will allow clear delineation of positions.
+The total Position Value scores are then used for market pricing and creating remuneration structures.

 - The Job Ranking Tool (JRT) uses a forced-pairs analysis to place jobs in order of work value.
 The JRT compares each pair of jobs with respect to each major feature of work.
-The outcome is an aggregate score that ranks the selected jobs in work value order.
+The outcome is an aggregate score that value-ranks the selected jobs, which is often useful for defining job classifications.

-For more information about enhancing your organisation’s performance through the development of reward strategies & remuneration programs, please contact Simon Hare on (03) 9521 9132.
+For more information about enhancing your organisation’s performance through the development of reward strategies and remuneration programs, please contact Simon Hare directly by using our inquiry form.